aws-greengrass/aws-greengrass-client-device-auth/uat/custom-components/client-java-paho/README.md

-# Test MQTT5/311 client bases on AWS IoT Device Paho for Java v2
+# Test MQTT5/311 client bases on Eclipse Paho for Java

 The controlled `test MQTT v5.0/v3.1.1 client` is based on Paho Java is used to test Greengrass v2 MQTT v5.0 compatibility.